- Examination of Dissertation manuscripts and Licentiate theses

 - Grading scale for Doctoral dissertations

 Siltavuorenpenger 5 A

 FIN-00014 University of Helsinki Finland

 Grading Scale for Doctoral Dissertations

-The dissertation has serious deficiencies, but it fulfils that Faculty’s definition of a doctoral dissertation and meets the set ethical norms.
+Dissertation fulfils that Faculty’s definition of a doctoral dissertation and meets the set ethical criteria.

 Choice of topic and research problem

 While the topic must be connected to previous research, it must also produce genuinely new knowledge and may even launch a new line of research.
 The research area must be defined appropriately.
 The questions posed by the research problem must be set in such a way that they can be reasonably answered in the research.

 Clarity of the concepts used and command of the relevant theory